xisen-w/agent_for_machine_learning/README.md

-# agent_for_prediction
 Unleash the power of AI without the complexity!
-Introducing the Agent for Prediction: Text-to-Model (T2M).
-Simply describe your needs in text, and our AI transforms it into good-performing machine learning models.
-Unlock powerful, user-friendly AI as the market surges to USD 4.7 trillion by 2033.
+Introducing the Agent for Prediction: Text-to-Model (T2M), a revolutionary tool that transforms plain text into precise predictive models.
+Designed for simplicity and efficiency, T2M enables anyone, regardless of their technical expertise, to leverage cutting-edge AI to fulfill their data prediction needs.
+As the AI market burgeons, poised to reach USD 4,691.89 billion by 2033, T2M stands at the forefront, democratizing technology and making robust, accurate predictions accessible to all.
+Join us in shaping the future—where your words model reality.

-Agent for Prediction: Text-to-Model (T2M)
+# Agent for Prediction: Text-to-Model (T2M)
 Overview
 Building AI-backed prediction models from scratch is challenging, especially for users without a technical background.
 To empower these users, we introduce a transformative approach called Text-to-Model (T2M).
 This paradigm simplifies the model creation process, enabling users to describe their needs and provide data in textual form, which our system then transforms into a high-performance predictive model.